sholly/jboss-monitoring-demo/README.md

   name: prometheus-grafanadatasource.yaml
 ```

-We should now be able to log into our grafana instance and run queries.
+We should now be able to log into our grafana instance, run queries, and create custom dashboards.